Skip to main content Skip to main navigation Skip to search

 The five performance principles are:

-• Stakeholder engagement – Engage stakeholders (including industry representative bodies) to identify research, development and extension (RD&E) priorities and activities that provide benefits to portfolio industries.
+1. Stakeholder engagement – Engage stakeholders (including industry representative bodies) to identify research, development and extension priorities and activities that provide benefits to portfolio industries.

-The funding agreements prevent the RDCs from using funds to engage in agri-political activity.
+The funding agreements prevent the RDCs from engaging in or funding agri-political activity.

 In 2021, the Australian government developed a package of documents to support the work undertaken by RDCs: